cokePanda/cokepanda.github.io/_posts/2015-05-05-a-blue-tortoise.md

 "Let me tell a story."

 Once upon a time, there was a kid playing around.
 His father was a farm-lord and suffered from illiteracy, so hired a tutor to teach the son read and write.
 The tutor  routinely started from one, two and three.
 The kid was very clever and grasped at  once.
 He ran to his father and said that he already knew everything and the tuter could be fired to save money.
 His father believed in him.
 One day, the father wanted to write a letter to his friend whose surname is Wan `万`(ten thousands).
 His son was excitedly and jumped to his room to finish this mission carrying pen and paper.
 From morning to noon, he had been working inside, so his father got confused and wondered what's going on there.
-He pushed the door open and saw his son keeping draw lines on the paper with thousands of lines like a printer.
+He pushed the door open and saw his son was still drawing lines on the paper with thousands of lines like a printer.
 "I am busy writing." the son complained," why do your friend take a name of Wan `万`!
 He does need a change."

 Chinese is a type of hieroglyph evolved thousands years.
 We still could catch some logic like `一``二``三` to one, two and three.
 But more others have transformed enormously.
 The famous philosopher Lao-tzu of ancient China tried to explained the universe with so-called Dao and suggested that one generates two, two generates three, and three generates everything.
-Kind of like god make Adam and Eva, and then the two make human beings with guilt.
+Kind of like that god make Adam and Eva, and then the two make human beings with guilt.
 No offense, human really keep wondering there we come from.

 Lets come back and take a quiz.